Fact file - 2019 entry

 People, Buildings, Landscape

-The overall aim of this module is to give you an understanding of the impact that the built environment has on those who inhabits its space.
+The overall aim of this module is to give you an understanding of the impact that the built environment has on those who inhabit its space.
 Through a 2-hour lecture each week you’ll broaden your awareness of built environment design issues, illustrate how design decisions impact more broadly on environmental, economic, social and experiential issues and study behavioural psychology and its influence on built environment design.

 Integrated Design in Architecture 2A